-As of January 12, 2021, we continue to provide virtual and, when needed, in-person psychotherapy & psychological services during the current lock down in accordance with the regulations of our profession.
+As of April 2022, we continue to provide virtual as well as in-person psychotherapy & psychological services in accordance with the regulations of our profession.
 To minimize risk of the spread of COVID-19, we employ adequate COVID-19 safeguards.

 Our practice has taken steps to reduce the risk of spreading the virus within the office through sanitation procedures, social distancing, limiting the number of clients in the office, employing electronic forms and financial procedures, and using multiple air purifiers and plastic safety shields.

 We are committed to keeping you, your therapist, office staff, and all of our families safe from the spread of this virus.

 Should a client shows up for an appointment and their therapist, or office staff, believes that the client has a fever or other symptoms, or believes the client has been exposed, the client will be required to leave the office immediately and follow up with services by telehealth as appropriate.
 Our therapists are adhering to safety protocols outside of our office.
 If a therapist or a member of the office staff tests positive for COVID-19, we will immediately notify you so that you can take appropriate precautions.